-I’ve been spending time and investing money in Colombia and reporting on those adventures for almost 10 years.
+I’ve been spending time and investing money in Colombia and reporting on those adventures for more than 10 years.

 Still, people tell me I’m crazy.

-What might you want to complain about in Colombia?
+What might you want to gripe about in Colombia?

 A few years ago, one guy who moved to the country wrote to me for months to complain about the toll roads he had to drive to get to wherever it was he liked to spend his weekends.
 At the exchange rate at the time, it was costing him something like US$10 each way to make the trip.

-I responded to suggest he find another place to hang out on the weekends.
-Either that or accept the tolls as part of his cost of living and stop complaining about them… or move back home.
+I responded to suggest he find another place to hang out on Saturdays and Sundays.
+Either that or accept the tolls as part of his cost of living and stop moaning about them… or move back home.

 He wasn’t happy with any of those options.

 Two things that have most impressed me every time I’ve spent time anywhere in Colombia are the standard of service and the manners of the people.
-It’s not that “the people are friendly,” as you too often hear people in other countries described.
+It’s not only that the people are friendly, as you too often hear people in other countries described…

-Medellín is a city of more than 3 million people.
-In a city this size, you might expect the inhabitants to be gruff and rushed, but, in the decade I’ve spent time here, that has never been my experience.
+Medellín is a metropolitan area of about three-and-a-half million people.
+In a city this size, you might expect the inhabitants to be gruff and rushed, but, in all the years I’ve spent time here, that has not once been my experience.

 A growing middle class that owns more cars every month and is generating more pollution all the time.
 Both the cars on the roads and their exhaust in the air are creating strains in this city at times.
 Medellín sits in a valley, where traffic pollution can get trapped.

-It’s a growing pain of every large city in the world, and the mayor is working on initiatives to address the problem.
+It’s a growing pain of every large city in the world, and they continue to work on initiatives to address the problem.

 Some people might complain that nobody in Medellín speaks English.
 You can find more English-speaking service providers—attorneys, bankers, doctors, etc.—than 10 years ago when Kathleen and I first began focusing our attention here.
 But you won’t find a large English-speaking local population like you can in Panama City or even Paris.